lucylow/Microaggression_bingo/README.md

  * Behind the Screen: Content Moderation in the Shadows of Social Media
  * Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech

 ---

+## What's next for Microaggression Bingo &#x1F49C;
+* More FB product integration since it's already on the platform.
+Ship it via Instant Games

+---